jkereako/NewsReader/README.md

 there anything in this project which is particular to the organization.

 I spent around 15 hours on this project because I wanted to impress the interviewers.
-Interview day comes and I learn that no one has seen the app.
-I was asked to "walk through the code".
-As you can see, there's a shitload of files in this project so I had no idea where to start and where to end.
+Interview day comes and I learn that *no one bothered to run the app*.
+As such, I was asked to "walk through the code".
+As you can see, there are a shitload of files so I had no idea where to start and where to end.
 I fumbled, communicated poorly and, of course, was rejected.

 Everything from **Description** on down was in a README which I included in the project.
 No one looked at that, either.